Quirinus/MXLU_Documentation/README.md

 - (kor) Check/Fix: Druid Trap Rat Set: Rainbow Warrior ratfink reanim color gold or magic?
 - (kor) Add: Quest Reference list: CoV and maybe DP have a proc on being struck - lazorz beam in the opposite(?) direction?
 Check and add if so. http://www.medianxl.com/t5684p860-short-questions-thread#154303
 - (korc) Add: Quest Reference list: K3K necros cast miasma now (add a tooltip that explains what miasma skill is and what it does, like the other skills)
+- (cg) fix: updated ctc on tu assault helmet as reported by sWAP here http://goo.gl/uuByM6
+- (cg) fix: updated color of Area affect modifier on su hexblade and ssu flambnerge as reported by stealthmaster here http://goo.gl/rMIsBl

 =======